 So he not only wants to add ill-defined laws to science; he wants to eliminate all well-defined, objective, fixed laws.
 Given the fact that this can't possibly mean anything rational, I can only conclude that he's a nutcase.

-Yellow cab drivers love physics; feminist physicists hate it
+Yellow cab drivers love physics; minority physicists hate it

-Sabine Hossenfelder wrote a very revealing story about her discussion with a yellow cab driver.
+"A Public Display of Attention" wrote a very revealing story about the discussion between the author, a physics blogger, and a yellow cab driver.
 He was absolutely thrilled by physics and string theory: she just hates it.
 This is not the first time I learned about it: she sent me quite a lot of mail explaining how she hated theoretical physics.